soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

     ![A Rod Pump 1 device is displayed.
 The device picture has focus.](media/device-template-thumbnail.png "Device Template Thumbnail")

 17. Review the application template by viewing its simulated device.
 IoT Central automatically creates a simulated device based on the template you've created.
-From the left-hand menu, select _Device Explorer_.
+From the left-hand menu, select _Devices_.
 In this list you will see a simulated device for the template that we have just created.
 Select the link for this simulated device, the charts will show a sampling of simulated data.

     ![A rod pump list is displayed.
 Rod Pump 1 is circled.](media/iot-central-simulated-rod-pump.png "Device List - Simulated")